Ramadan 2020 Dates: 23rd April, Thursday to 23rd May, Saturday

 Eid Ul Fitr 2020 Dates: 24th April, Sunday (Dates may vary)

 What is Eid Al-Fitr and Why is it Celebrated?

 Ramadan is the ninth month on the Islamic calendar and Muslims all over the world are expected to abstain from eating and drinking and sexual relations during the daytime.
 Eid al-Fitr is the first day of Shawwal, the tenth month on the Islamic calendar.
 It is celebrated to show gratitude to Allah and ask for forgiveness for any transgressions committed.
 It is also a festival to forgive and forget any differences or animosity with others.
 Oman is all about traditions and culture, and traditions are what make Eid celebrations special.
 A festival that connects generations, Eid is a reminder that no one is forgotten.

 Eid Al Adha in Oman Dates: 4th June to 7th June.
 Dates may vary.

 In the days leading up to Eid in Oman, people begin their preparations by buying clothes and finery and foodstuffs.
 Head to Mutrah Souk in Muscat, which will be filled with stalls selling all kinds of traditional garments and jewellery and spices.
 Quite like spring-cleaning, many Muslim households undergo 'Ramadan-cleaning' when the entire house is cleaned up from top to bottom as according to Islam, cleanliness is half of faith.
 It is very rare to see dirty floors or railings or cars during this time, with the result that everything is spotless and sparkling.

 How Eid is Celebrated in Oman

-If you are visiting Oman during Ramadan, make sure to stay on for Eid and see how the entire country lights up and comes alive for this festival of love and togetherness.
+If you are visiting during the months of Ramadan, make sure to stay on for Eid in Oman to see how the entire country lights up and comes alive for this festival of love and togetherness.